 At this point in time, Ghent was a prosperous and wealthy place, riding the wave of its successful textiles industry of the previous centuries.
 It had risen to become one of the largest and most important cities in the north of Europe.
 The city’s success revolved around the Scheldt estuary that led to the sea, and as such fish was mostly the dish of the day.

-It’s no wonder then, that this traditional Flemish recipe was made with either freshwater or saltwater fish.
+It’s no wonder then, that the original recipe was made with either freshwater or saltwater fish.
 Today, this is known as “viszooitje”.
 It’s thought that this was because the crisscrossing canals and rivers in and around Ghent were so teeming with life, that dishes were invented to incorporate as much fish as possible.

 Nowadays, you’ll see variations incorporating any white fish like halibut, sturgeon, cod, bass, or firm-fleshed fish such as eel, pike or even carp.
 Fancier versions might branch out with monkfish or even lobster and other shellfish like mussels or gray shrimp.
 If you see on the menu “Gentse Waterzooi van Tarbot” – this is simply waterzooi with turbot.

 However, the Belgian chicken waterzooi recipe (officially called “kippenwaterzooi”) has now taken over in popularity and is more common.
-It’s thought that this change in the dish’s focus came about because the rivers and waterways of Ghent became so polluted that the fish numbers, that had once been so high, eventually disappeared.
+It’s thought that this change in the dish’s focus came about because the rivers and waterways of Ghent became so polluted that the fish numbers, which had once been so high, grew too small.
+It just made sense to create a chicken stew instead.

 It’s Belgian comfort food at its finest.
 The perfect antidote to cold weather, waterzooi will warm you right up.
 Essentially, the recipe is simply cream, vegetables and chicken but it’s so rich in flavor it’s not hard to see why it’s endured the test of time.